TRAUMA THERAPY

 Does trauma therapy really work?
 Could I not do this on my own?

 Trauma and PTSD can change a person on a neurological level.
 Trying to think your way out of it is like attempting to use a broken compass to find due north in a blizzard.
 When trauma has jolted your life, it is as if your circuitry has become scrambled and it is a challenge to go anywhere but in circles of self-protection.
-Trauma counseling, in some ways, is like having an opportunity to fix your compass, find direction, and finally start taking steps to move ahead.
-Most of the time, life is made exponentially easier by working with a professional who has the experience and drive to walk with you through the storm until you find your footing.
+Trauma counseling and eye movement therapies are an opportunity to change your neural wiring.
+Most of the time, life is made exponentially easier by working with a professional who has the experience, drive, and capacity to walk you to the other side.

 Discover That A New Life Is Within Your Reach

 If you are ready to stop carrying the weight of the past and letting it suppress you, trauma therapy can help you discover a new life.
-I do offer EMDR and trauma work via telehealth, and sometimes recommend coming into the office for intensive trauma work.
+I work with clients virtually and in the office.
 Please feel free to contact me to discuss options.

 Recent Posts